valerielnd/Bike-Sharing/README.md

 The bike with ID 38124 was used for the highest number of trips: 479.
 We can use this visualization and filter, for example, the ten bikes with the highest number of trips to schedule their maintenance.

-### Average Trip duration by Age
+### Average Trip Duration by Age

-After gathering information about the customers and the bikes, we decided to focus on the trips the bikes are used for.
+Having collected data about both customers and bikes, we shifted our focus to analyzing the trips taken with the bikes.
-We started by getting the average trip duration by age.
+Our initial step was calculating the average trip duration based on age groups.

 ![trip_duration_age](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_duration_age.png)

 [Average Trip Duration by Age Tableau Link](https://public.tableau.com/shared/24N42NG7M?:display_count=n&:origin=viz_share_link)

-In general, younger riders tend to use the bikes for longer periods of time.
+In general, younger riders tend to use the bikes for longer periods.

 ### Trips by weekday for each hour

-Then, we decided to get the number of bike trips for each hour of each day of the week to get an idea of the expected peak hours and most busy days we will have in Des Moines.
-This can also help estimate the number of bikes needed each day and also when to do maintenance on the bikes.
+Subsequently, we opted to tally the bike trips per hour for each day of the week to discern the anticipated peak hours and busiest days in Des Moines.
+This analysis aids in estimating the daily bike requirements and determining optimal maintenance schedules.

 ![trips_weekday_hours](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_wkday_hour.png)

 [Trips by weekday for each hour Tableau Link](https://public.tableau.com/shared/W2NB9XZZC?:display_count=n&:origin=viz_share_link)

-The peak hours are 8 AM, probably when people are going to their daily activities, and 5 to 7 PM, when they are done and heading homes.
+The peak hours are 8 AM, probably when people go to their daily activities, and 5 to 7 PM, when they head home.
 The busiest days are Monday, Tuesday, and Thursday.
-So, on those days, we might need provide the greatest number of bikes and ensure that they are all working properly.
+So, on those days, we need to provide the greatest number of bikes and ensure they all work properly.
 However, we can schedule maintenance on the bikes between 2 to 5 AM each morning.

 ### Trips by gender (weekday per hour)

-To confirm our findings regarding who uses the service the most and also to get an idea of when specifically, we created another visualization similar to the previous one but broke down by gender.
+To confirm our findings regarding who uses the service the most and also to get an idea of when specifically, we created another visualization similar to the previous one but broken down by gender.

 ![trips_by_gender_hour](https://github.com/valerielnd/Bike-Sharing/blob/main/trip_gender_wkday_hour.png)